 When it comes to b2b inbound and content marketing, social media is pretty much a given.

-After all, if one of your main goals is to reach your target audience (and I hope it is, otherwise we have much bigger problems), then odds are you’re going to find that audience pretty captive on at least one (and probably more than one) social media platform.
+After all, if one of your main goals is to reach your target audience (and I hope it is, otherwise we have much bigger problems), then odds are you’re going to find that audience pretty active on at least one (and probably more than one) social media platform.
 That’s why social media can be such an effective way to generate leads.

 But having a strong social media strategy does not mean having a presence on every social media platform that’s out there.